 IBSA Foundation for scientific research

 For the IBSA Foundation, the dialogue between art and science is a creative way to popularize scientific knowledge.
 Art, in all its forms, is a powerful communication tool, and is also very useful in describing scientific research.
-Scientists look at the world with an objective and rational eye, but it may also be viewed through a different angle, reflected in the feelings, perceptions and emotions generated by artistic depictions.
+Scientists look at the world with an objective and rational eye, but it may also be viewed through a different lens, reflecting the feelings, perceptions and emotions generated by artistic depictions.